 What did Hades do to Persephone?

-Hades abducted the young goddess Persephone one day as she was gathering flowers by a stream.
+Myth has it that Hades abducted Persephone as she was gathering flowers by a stream.
 Demeter went in search of her daughter, but she was unable to find her.
 Demeter’s grief causes the earth to die – crops fail, and famine comes upon the land.
 Zeus intervenes and commands Hades to return Persephone.
-Hades did not want to let Persephone go, so he forces Persephone to eat a pomegranate seed, the food of the dead in ancient Greek mythology.
-As a result of eating the pomegranate seeds, she can from then on spend only six months out of the year with her mother on earth and the other six months she is destined to spend in the realm of Hades, in the underworld.
+Hades did not want to let Persephone go, so he forced Persephone to eat a pomegranate seed, the food of the dead in ancient Greek mythology.
+Because Persephone ate the pomegranate seeds she had to spend some of her time in the underworld, so from that moment on she can spend only six months out of the year with her mother on earth and the other six months she is destined to spend in the realm of Hades, in the underworld.